 During her four years at Washington University in St. Louis, she was selected to perform in various works by resident choreographers Christine O'Neal and David Marchant and also by guest artists Jock Soto of NYC Ballet, Sylvia Waters and Elizabeth Roxas of the Alvin Ailey American Dance Theater, Rodney Hamilton of Ballet Hispanico, and Kameron Saunders: in Washington University Dance Theater, 2011-2014.
 She was selected to perform two adjudicated works at the American College Dance Conferences in 2012 and 2015.

 She began working with the Slaughter Project Modern Dance Company in the summer of 2012, both as a company member and choreographer, under the direction of Cecil Slaughter.
-With the Slaughter Project she participated in annual performances in Edison theater, as well as WUSTL's RePerformance Symposium, several National Dance Weeks, and Dancing in the Streets festivals.
+With the Slaughter Project she participated in annual performances in Edison theater, as well as WUSTL's RePerformance Symposium, the St. Louis Art Museum's Gallery Diving event, several National Dance Weeks, and Dancing in the Streets festivals.

 In the course of her undergraduate career she choreographed six original works which were selected for Young Choreographers' and Student Dance Showcases.
 Her works ranged from an emotionally charged solo to a comical, theatrical piece for six dancers.
 She assistant directed the Student Dance Showcase her sophomore year, and served as co-director her senior year as part of her senior honors thesis.
 She served as Performing Arts Department Liaison her senior year and was the recipient of the Ian D. Cramer prize for dance upon her graduation.